ConsolidationMarket

 You can't build new marinas.
 Environmental regulations, coastal permitting, and community opposition make new marina development virtually impossible in most US markets.
 This isn't a temporary bottleneck — it's a permanent structural advantage for existing operators.

 The result: existing marinas function like toll bridges.
 As boating demand grows, prices must rise because supply can't respond.
+This is the single most important fact in the marina investment thesis, and it's why we think the sector is still underpriced relative to other supply-constrained asset classes like cell towers and data centers.

 2. Recurring Revenue with Pricing Power